The contour gauge in use: telling untold: The contour gauge conception

 In ${\cal P}({\cal X}, \pi \,|\, G)$, the functional ${\bf g}(x | A)$ of Eqn.~(\ref{CG-1}) is a solution of the parallel transport equation given by

-where the fiber point $p(s)=\left( x(s), {\bf g}(x(s)) \right)$ with the curve $x(s)\in {\cal X}$ that has been parametrized by $s$.
+where the fiber point $p(s)=\left( x(s), {\bf g}(x(s)) \right)$ with the curve $x(s)\in {\cal X}$ parametrized by $s$.
 Eqn.~(\ref{H-vector-2}) being an algebraic differential equation takes place even if ${\bf g}$ is fixed on the group because, in this case, $D^a {\bf g}=0$ while $A^a_\mu(x)\not = 0$.
-In this connection, the condition presented by Eqn.~(\ref{CG-1}) implies that the full curve-linear integration goes to zero rather then the integrand itself.
+In this connection, the condition presented by Eqn.~(\ref{CG-1}) implies that the full curve-linear integration goes to zero rather than the integrand itself.

-It can be shown \cite{Mensky:2012iy} that every of points belonging to the fiber bundle, ${\cal P}({\cal X}, \pi \,|\, G)$, has one and only one horizontal vector corresponding to the given tangent vector at $x\in {\cal X}$.
+It can be shown \cite{Mensky:2012iy, Mensky-book} that every of points belonging to the fiber bundle, ${\cal P}({\cal X}, \pi \,|\, G)$, has one and only one horizontal vector corresponding to the given tangent vector at $x\in {\cal X}$.
 We remind that the tangent vector at the point $x$ is uniquely determined by the given path passing through $x$.
 In the frame of H-system based on the geometry of gluons the condition of Eqn.~(\ref{CG-1}) corresponds to the determining of the surface on ${\cal P}({\cal X}, \pi \,|\, G)$ that is parallel to the base plane with the path.
 Moreover, it singles out the identity element, ${\bf g}=1$, in every fibers of ${\cal P}({\cal X}, \pi \,|\, G)$, see Fig.~\ref{Fig-S-2}.
+This choice can be traced to the Lagrange factor $\lambda_a$ which is formally fixed in H-system, see Sec.~\ref{Sec:II}.
+Roughly speaking, once the group (any) element of fiber is fixed, we deal with the Lagrange factor $\lambda_a$ of H-system which is also uniquely fixed.
+On the other hand, if we fix the group element of fiber we fix the function theta of gauge transforms as well.
+In this sense, we do not have the local gauge transforms (or the gauge freedom) anymore.
+It resembles a bit the case of spontaneous breaking of symmetry.

+Notice that the path dependent functional given by the {\it l.h.s.} of (\ref{CG-1}) can be also gauge transformed as